JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `generateSecret.call({ salt, value })`

-Generate the rating secret used in task ratings.
-This function returns a keccak256 hash created from the `salt` and `value`.
+Generate a secret for task ratings.
+This function returns a keccak256 hash created from the input parameters.

 **Input**